- Introduction to Blockchain Security

 - Pseudonymity: While blockchain offers transparency, it also allows users to interact using public keys rather than revealing personal identities.

 Together, these principles create a robust framework for secure digital interactions.
-However, implementation details and operational practices significantly influence actual security outcomes.
+However, implementation details and operational practices significantly influence actual blockchain and information security outcomes.

 Cryptography in Blockchain

-Cryptography is fundamental to blockchain security.
+Cryptography is fundamental to blockchain security technology.
 It underpins data integrity, authentication, and confidentiality.
 Two main cryptographic techniques are commonly used:

 - Hash Functions: These algorithms take an input and produce a fixed-size string of bytes.
 Popular hash functions like SHA-256 are used to link blocks securely.